 Crewe experiences more deprivation than the rest of the borough and its rural hinterland in terms of health, income and educational performance.
 Particularly in urban Crewe, five areas are judged as being in the 10% of most deprived areas nationally.
 In addition, physical activity rates in Crewe are some of the lowest in the borough.
+This is reflected in male life expectancy being around 10 years less than in other areas of Cheshire East.
 Subsequently, a key challenge is to increase physical activity and health within Crewe such as through active travel.